 Futuro: Tomorrow's House from Yesterday

 The book by Marko Home and Mika Taanila offers interesting perspectives of the Futuro house.
 The book comes with a DVD copy of the film FUTURO: A New Stance for Tomorrow (1998) and 45 minutes of other Futuro footage.
 The DVD also includes 180 minutes of film music by Elektroverde.
-The book can be ordered from EMMA Shop.
+The book can be ordered from EMMA Shop(external link)

 Trailer: FUTURO – A New Stance for Tomorrow (Youtube)